CMIT-135, CMIT-200, MGMT-260

 - SQL (Structured Query Language)

-Champlain College Online's software development faculty, led by Program Director Kathleen Hyde, are expert practitioners in the field.
+Champlain College Online's software development faculty, led by Program Director Richard Pickering, are expert practitioners in the field.
 Their industry expertise ensures that our software development curriculum is aligned with the needs of employers, and reflects the skills today’s software development professionals need for success.
 Classes led by our seasoned experts will give you real-world insight into the field, and create a rich community of career-focused learning.

 Alumni of the Champlain College Online associate in software development program work in corporations, small businesses, government organizations, and nonprofits nationwide, including: